 - And so on.

 Most of these things can be easily accomplished using leashes and crates strategically throughout the day.
 The training should build a system where the dog knows what is expected and general attitudes.
 We accomplish that by creating barriers and conduits for the dog to access things he likes.
 The goal is to create a dog that is pleasant to live with.

 Consistency and predictability have a very calming effect and can help with separation anxiety in dogs.
 Examples:

 - Feed at the same times every day; twice a day during this process.

 - Offer potty breaks regularly.

-- Take your dog for walks daily, around the same time; ideally in the morning and evening.
-Even 10 minutes in the morning before work helps (rain or shine).
+- Take your dog for walks daily, around the same time, ideally in the morning and evening; even 10 minutes before work helps (rain or shine).

 - Feed your dog after the walk.